marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 - Not all sections or questions in the DMP may be applicable to your specific project, so feel free to leave them blank if necessary.
 - Additionally, consider including <a href="https://researchdata.library.ubc.ca/plan/get-an-orcid-id" target="_blank"> **ORCIDs**</a> (Open Researcher and Contributor IDs) for the researchers involved.
 ORCIDs provide metadata that ensure appropriate academic credits are attributed.

-Remember that your DMP is a living document that should be **regularly updated** as needed, similar to your README file and data dictionary.
+Remember that your DMP is a living document that should be **developed at the very beginning** in the research process and **regularly updated** as needed, similar to your README file and data dictionary.
 {: .note }